florentyvon/Memocktail/README.md

 ## Evolutions
 A third game mode based on number of card movement could be implemented.
 Intermediate difficulty could be set and easy difficulty made easier.
+Make the app responsive for smartphones or larger devices.

 ## Demo
 ![Home](/demo/home.png)